isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag declaration that distant from their first use.
+Flag declarations that are distant from their first use.

-### <a name="Res-init"></a> ES.22: Don't declare a variable until you have a value to initialize it with
+### <a name="Res-init"></a>ES.22: Don't declare a variable until you have a value to initialize it with

 ##### Reason